 Public access points - Barnard Castle Library has 6 internet PCs with 75% usage by residents (70%) and visitors (30%) during opening hours.
 The Tourist Information Centre has two public internet PCs and BT OpenZone wireless internet access.
 It is the only BT Wi-Fi OpenZone in Barnard Castle.
 The only other Wi-Fi hotspot in Teesdale is at Headlam Hall Hotel operated through the T-Mobile UK network.

 BT exchange & broadband - The local exchange in Barnard Castle supports ADSL broadband up to 8Mb (depending upon distance from the exchange and the contract you have with your internet service provider).
-The exchange is due for an upgrade in 2010.
 You can check what level of service you should be able to receive at www.dslzoneuk.net/maxspeed.php.

 Background - In 2003, TeesdaleNet (Teesdale Marketing, Teesdale Village Halls Consortium, Teesdale District Council and the Enterprise Agency) campaigned to bring broadband provision to Teesdale.
 TeesdaleNet mapped the Dale for suitable delivery methods, campaigned BT, liaised with One North East to access funding and equipment and supported the implementation of wireless broadband facilities by DurhamNet at Enterprise House in Barnard Castle and a pilot project throughout the Dale in association with the Village Halls Consortium.
 In 2004 TeesdaleNet created the gateway www.teesdale.co.uk.